 Mexican Federal Labor Law establishes that during a continuous working of 8 hours per day, the employee must be given a rest or meal period of at least 30 minutes.

 According to the Mexico Federal Labor Law, maternity leave will 12 weeks (6 weeks before the child is born and 6 weeks after birth).
 The employee can negotiate the leave period before the birth of the child in an agreement with the employer in order to partially enjoy them after the birth of the child.
-During maternity leave, women is entitled to the benefits that they would normally receive.
+During maternity leave, women are entitled to the benefits that they would normally receive.
 In addition to the following rules apply: 1) Pregnant women may not work under the hazardous conditions; 2) Perform industrial tasks during the night, extraordinary hours or during sanitary contingencies; and 3) Their salary, benefits, and rights should not be affected.
 During the three months prior to childbirth, women shall not perform physical labor that requires excessive material effort.
 In the month following childbirth, they shall necessarily enjoy the benefit of rest and shall receive their full wages and retain their employment and the rights acquired under their labor contract.
-During the nursing period, they shall have two special rest periods each day, of a half hour each, for nursing their infants.
+During the nursing period, they shall have two special rest periods each day, of a half-hour each, for nursing their infants.
 Statutory maternity leave may be extended as necessary as if work is not possible because of the pregnancy or the delivery of the child.
 When an employee return from maternity leave, the employee is entitled to her employment, provided that no more than 1 year has passed since the date of delivery.
 Maternity leave does not affect the longevity of service.
 During maternity leave, the Mexican Social Security Institute will pay the working mother 100 % of her daily salary as a social security contribution.
 If the maternity leave period is extended, she is entitled to 50% of the daily salary of social security contribution for a period of up to 60 days.
 Article 164-172 of the Federal Labor Law.

 In the case of adoption, female employees are entitled to six weeks’ leave following receipt of the child.
 The Mexican Social Security Institute (IMSS) finances maternity leave for workers.